 - Once you have your POE, print it at least once and then save it onto your computer and keep a backup via the cloud/email/USB storage.
 Don’t let your only copy of your all-important POE be an online version.
 You never know when websites are going to be down for maintenance or have other technical issues!

-Frequently Asked Questions about the iec program
+Frequently Asked Questions about the IEC Working Holiday program

-I am a British citizen and do not seem to be eligible to take part in the working holiday program
+I am a British citizen and do not seem to be eligible to take part in the working holiday program?

 When should I apply for a police certificate?